ERISA Lawyers in Seattle, Washington

 Federal ERISA vs. Washington State Law

-Under ERISA, damages are limited to the benefits due under the plan, plus attorney’s fees and costs.
+Under ERISA, damages are limited to the benefits due under the plan, plus interest, attorney’s fees and costs.
 There are no consequential or punitive damages.
 In certain circumstances, ERISA provides equitable remedies such as a declaratory judgment, restitution, disgorgement of profits, and making whole relief.

 Courts have interpreted the ERISA statute to require a bench trial, as opposed to a jury trial.
-Often, the “trial” is not a trial at all but rather a hearing based on a cold record without live witnesses.
+Often, the “trial” is not a trial at all but rather a hearing based on a cold record without live testimony from witnesses.
 Courts frequently limit discovery in ERISA cases to the evidence submitted to the plan administrator prior to the filing of the lawsuit.
 Claimants in ERISA benefits disputes must appeal a denial of benefits prior to filing a lawsuit, or their suit may be dismissed.

 Under Washington state law, the picture is very different.
 Except for government pension systems, most benefit plans are treated as contracts, and plaintiffs may recover incidental and consequential damages (including attorney’s fees) in addition to the benefits due under the plan.
 There is no requirement that you appeal a denial of benefits prior to filing suit; discovery is conducted like any other civil dispute, and jury trials are available.